Country

 Expenditure in education and national wealth

-In Israel, the private expenditure as a percentage of GDP from initial source of funds on primary to post-secondary non-tertiary level is high.
-(0.4 %, rank 5/30 , 2020) Download Indicator
+The proportion of private expenditure as a percentage of GDP from initial source of funds for primary to tertiary education is comparatively high in Israel.
+(0.8 %, rank 4/27 , 2021) Download Indicator

 Government and private expenditure in education